November 29, Reading 3 – John 21

 Three times Jesus asks Peter to publicly profess his love for the King of kings.

-These are for us to experience too.
+These are for us too.

 * Dear God,